hasinhayder/laravel-login-registration-facelift/readme.md

-# Custom Auth View and Layout
+# Laravel Default Login & Registration Facelift

 Here is a custom `views/layout/app.blade.php`, `views/auth/login.blade.php` and `views/auth/register.blade.php` to give the default login and registration view some facelift.